 It is also crucial to keep the temperature stable.
 Since your mollies won’t get their ideal conditions, you should prevent fluctuations by all means.
-That is where I highly recommend checking the Cobalt Aquatics Flat Neo-Therm Heater link to Amazon).
+That is where I highly recommend checking the Cobalt Aquatics Neo-Therm Pro Aquarium Heater (link to Amazon).

 After trying numerous heaters, I can say that the Cobalt is the best choice.
 While it is a bit above average, it will prevent you from getting low-quality heaters that will eventually be thrown away.
 That will save you money down the line.
 If you’d like, I also reviewed the device here.